Chapter 59: The Role of Observer — Observer and Observed

 Sensorimotor Grounding: Abstract mathematics builds on concrete sensorimotor experience.

-59.19 Consciousness and Mathematical Language
+59.19 Observer and Mathematical Language

 Language and Thought: Does mathematical language shape mathematical thinking?